about-hugo/about-hugo.github.io/content/hugo/overview.md

 ---

-As a web static site generator, hugo takes the site structure and the site content (in markdown format) and generates a static web site.
-The complete web site - HTML, CSS, JS in a directory structure - is then copied to the web server, which only needs to serve these static files.
+As a static web site generator, hugo takes the site structure and the site content (in markdown format) and generates the complete web site.
+The web site - HTML, CSS, JS in a directory structure - is then copied to the web server.
+The web server then only serves static files, with no need to invoke scripts or to access a database.
 <!--more-->

 ## Static Site Generator